-He continued: “I know to do what we do, you gotta be able to take abuse, and you gotta be able to have people talk crazy about you.
-In this business, you gotta be able to have people disrespecting you and you gotta smile and you gotta pretend like that‘s OK.”
+He continued: “I know, to do what we do, we’ve gotta be able to take abuse.
+You’ve gotta be able to have people talk crazy about you.
+In this business, you’ve gotta be able to have people disrespecting you.

-“Art imitates life.
+He continued: “Art imitates life.
 I look like the crazy father, just like they said.
-I look like the crazy father just like they said about Richard Williams.
-But love will make you do crazy things.”
+I look like the crazy father just like they said about Richard Williams but love will make you do crazy things.”

 Following the incident, a joke Rock made about Pinkett Smith at the 2016 Oscars resurfaced online.